Rankings

 Cheapest places to live in the UK 2026

+From small towns to major cities, here are the cheapest places and cities to live in the UK, ranked by official data.
 The cheapest place to live in the UK by council tax (Band D) is Wandsworth at £1,028/year, while the average across 351 ranked areas is £2,336/year.

 Data last updated: 12 May 2026